 Once again, if you don’t want to pay for the parks, you can still walk around the entrance by only paying for parking.

 Looking to get away from the theme parks?
 Orlando offers so much more for Christmas!
-One of the coolest things to do, literally, is visit ICE at the Gaylord Palms Resort!
+One of the coolest things to do, literally, is to visit ICE at the Gaylord Palms Resort.

 There are indoor ice sculptures, snow, Santa, ice slides and more!
-As you can imagine, this is a real treat for Floridians, many of whole have never even seen snow!
+As you can imagine, this is a real treat for Floridians, many of whom have never even seen snow.